The Tragedy of (Most) Modern Worship Music

 - It’s more about creating an emotional response than eliciting a profound spiritual reflection.
 The measure of a good worship leader is often how many in the audience stand up or raise their hands out of their own volition.

 - It’s much too happy and self-satisfied.
 “Make a joyful noise” does not mean “don’t worry, be happy.”
 Some of the most beautiful (and yes, joyful) hymns have come from places of sorrow and brokenness (e.g. “It is Well With My Soul”)

 - It’s much too focused on the words.
 Can’t the music be worshipful on its own?
 Could not an all-instrumental song be just as worshipful as one with lyrics?

 So, as you can see, I have issues with modern worship music.
 It really pains me, because I want to like it; I want to think that God is pleased by it.
 But I can’t get over the fact that it is mostly just mediocre, conservative, and stuck in a box.
 Worship is so much broader than just a “genre” of music that can be “entered in to” as a corporate, religious activity.
-Worship is much bigger than that—so much so that perhaps the question we should be asking is what isn’t worship?
+Worship is much bigger than that.

 Even as I’ve been ranting and raving about worship music and how bad it is, there are signs that it is beginning to get better.
 Thankfully there are Christian musicians out there beginning to realize that God is also honored by music that doesn’t have His name in it!
 Music can be about so much and still, in the end, be about God.

-Here is a sampling of artists who you might not have heard of, but who consistently make artful, forward-thinking music that is also rather worshipful.
+Here is a sampling of artists who I think make artful, forward-thinking music that is also rather worshipful.
 Some are more obviously “worship” artists, while others are just Christians making beautiful music.
 But most importantly, all are good.

 Future of Forestry